BrachioLab/adversarial_prompting/README.md

 ```

 #### Threat Model 2: Restricted Prompts
 For this task, run the following command once with each desired optimal/target imagenet class.
 To exactly reproduce the paper results, use the target classes listed in Tables 2 and 3.
-Change the target class for each run using the `--optimal_class argument`.
+Change the target class for each run using the `--optimal_class` argument.
 In the example below we use the target class bus.

 ```Bash
 python3 image_optimization.py --optimal_class bus --max_allowed_calls_without_progress 1000 --max_n_calls 5000 --seed 0 --exclude_high_similarity_tokens True
 ```

 #### Threat Model 3: Restricted Prepending Prompts
 For this task, run the following command once with each desired optimal/target Imagenet class.
 To exactly reproduce the paper results, use the target classes listed in Tables 2 and 3.
-Change the target class for each run using the `--optimal_class argument`.
+Change the target class for each run using the `--optimal_class` argument.
 In the example below we use the target class "bus".
 Additionally, for each target class, run once with each of the three versions so of the prepending task.
 With `--prepend_task_version 1` we optimize prompts prepended to "a picture of a dog", with `--prepend_task_version 2` we optimize prompts prepended to "a picture of a mountain", and with `--prepend_task_version 3` we optimize prompts prepended to "a picture of the ocean".
 You can modify the dictionary in `utils/constants.py` to add additional prepending task options if desired.

 ```Bash